oliverius/logo/docs/part10.md

 ![Line with infinite loop stopped by button Stop](/img/part10_recursive_line_stop_button.gif)

-In the [next part](/logo/part11) we will deal with an expression parser a.k.a. calculator, which is needed when dealing with arguments that require some math, like adding two values together.
+In the [next part](/logo/part11) we will deal with an expression parser a.k.a. calculator, which is needed when dealing with arguments that require some math, like adding two values together when calling a procedure.